minhn4/web-app-container/README.md

 Next up, go to `Clusters` tab in the `Kubernetes Engine` left menu -> hit `Create` -> `Configure (Standard)` -> name your Kubernetes cluster (e.g., production-cluster), choose a zone near you (optional: choose node locations if you want to), choose `Static` for `Control plane version` for now -> `Create`.
 Wait until the cluster is available.

 By default, Kubernetes Engine will create a node pool of three VMs initially (you can create more node pool if needed).
-You can view these VMs in `Compute Engine` tab.
+In `Clusters` tab, click on the name of the cluster you want to view -> `Nodes` tab to see all the node pools and their nodes (VMs).
+You can also view these VMs in `Compute Engine` tab.

 ### **_2. Deploy an app_**